1viz/IncreaseHeadphoneVolume/README.md

 ## Headset Volume Booster
 This module boosts the headset volume to 94.
-Tested on the Nexus 6P, where the original headset volume is 84.
+Tested on Nexus 6P running 7.1.2, where the original headset volume is 84.